 TGah Editor: Change the paragraph below as follows (#3346):

-An S1G STA that expects an NDP PS-Poll-Ack frame as a response to an NDP PS-Poll, shall consider a received NDP PS-Poll-Ack frame as a successful response if the Ack ID field of the frame equals the bit sequence generated from the RA, TA and CRC fields of its immediately previously transmitted NDP PS-Poll frame as described in 8.9.1.5 (NDP PS-Poll-Ack).
+An S1G STA that expects an NDP PS-Poll-Ack frame as a response to an NDP PS-Poll, shall consider a received NDP PS-Poll-Ack frame as a successful response if the Ack ID field, together with the extension of the Ack ID if present in the Duration field, of the frame equals the bit sequence generated from the RA, TA and CRC fields of its immediately previously transmitted NDP PS-Poll frame as described in 8.9.1.5 (NDP PS-Poll-Ack).

 Upon successful reception of a Short frame that requires acknowledgment with the From DS field equal to 1, an S1G STA shall generate an acknowledgment frame in response if the AID subfield of A1 field is equal to the AID of the S1G STA and the A2 field is equal to the MAC address of its associated AP.
 Upon successful reception of a Short frame that requires acknowledgment with the From DS field equal to 0, an S1G STA shall generate an acknowledgment frame in response if A1 field is equal to the MAC address of the S1G STA.